InsideEmpire/ReplSchemeLite/README.md

 │── pair.py                 # Defines the Pair class and the nil object
 │── ucb.py                  # Utility functions for 61A projects
 │── questions.scm           # Scheme procedures for implementation (lab/homework style)
-│── tests.scm               # Collection of test cases written in Scheme
+└── tests.scm               # Collection of test cases written in Scheme
-│── mytests.rst             # File to add custom tests
-│── ok                      # The autograder
-└── tests/                  # Directory containing tests used by "ok"
 ```